WicCaesar/WicCaesar/README.md

 ### Hello, world! 🌎🌍🌏

 I love languages (the ones you execute with your tongue), so I have my way with words.
-I teach English, translate, copywrite and proofread.
+I teach English, translate, copywrite and proofread.<br>
 I design, but not for a living.

 I'm learning how to code at **42.rio**!
 Soon there'll be plenty of green squares below to make me proud. 🤓